bw-artPortfolio/backend/api-notes.md

-  "artistName": "unique username of the creator of the entry", "artistId": "(number) the creator's ID number", "description": "a text description of the image", "score": "(number) the total number of votes by artists" }
+  "artistName": "unique username of the creator of the entry", "artistId": "(number) the creator's ID number", "description": "a text description of the image", "score": "(number) the total number of likes by artists" }
 ```